 MSDE Special Fiscal Programs

 Authorized by Senate Bill 794, the Maryland State Department of Education (MSDE) provides annual grants to qualified non-profit organizations that provide enriching, educational programs to Maryland students.
 These programs provide learning experiences that cannot be replicated in the classroom.
 In addition, they provide professional development and resources to support Maryland teachers.
-Collectively, these programs are known as the State Aided Educational Institutions (SAI).
-Currently there are 56 organizations in the SAI program.
+Collectively, these programs are known as State Aided Educational Institutions (SAI).
+Currently, there are 56 organizations in the SAI program.
 In FY 2021 approximately 340,000 Maryland students and teachers were served through this program.

 For more information, visit the SAI webpage.